List of events at the O2 Arena: Comedy

+Peter Kay started a 29 show residency at the arena with a show on 16 December 2022, with a show scheduled every month until July 2025.
+Combined with his previous tour, Kay will have performed at the arena 44 times, which will set a new record previously held by Take That (34 performances).

+Other

+On 26 October 2026, as part of the Echoes of Exandria tour, Critical Role will film an actual play live show where they play Dungeons & Dragons.
+Their last show in London, titled The Mighty Nein Reunion: Echoes of the Solstice, occurred at the OVO Arena Wembley in October 2023.

 Sports events

 Tennis

 The arena hosted the first ever Turbo Tennis Tournament on 15 September 2007 which was won by Andy Murray.
 From 2009 until 2020 it was selected as the venue for the ATP World Tour Finals.
-The venue hosted the 2022 edition of the Laver Cup.
+The venue hosted the 2022 edition of the Laver Cup where Roger Federer played his final match before retiring.

 Ice hockey

 The arena has also hosted two National Hockey League contests, which started the 2007–08 NHL season, on 29 and 30 September, both involving the Anschutz-owned Los Angeles Kings and their regional rivals from Southern California, the Anaheim Ducks.